vivzero/LG-14Z90N-hackintosh/README.md

 </details>

 ## Reported Issues
-* Power management is poor than Windows.
-* System reboots very rarely instead of shutdown.
+* CPU could be overheated.
-* When lid is already opened, RTC/Maintenance triggers FullWake instead of DarkWake.
+* Unless lid is closed, RTC/Maintenance triggers FullWake instead of DarkWake.
 * USB-C (DP Alt) has no sound.
+* HDMI output is unsupported.
 * Thunderbolt: "No drivers are loaded."
-* HDMI output is unsupported.
 * Power button does not work.
 * Internal speaker cannot play power chime.